altruios/namshubettulpa/public/namshubettuple/reset-2.md

 {
 'R::Oh...
 Right...
-There's more than just memories missing...
+There are more than just memories missing...
 That thing latched on to a few other parts of your brain.
-Some of your proprioception is missing..."
+Some of your proprioception is missing...'
 *Rossin joined her by her side.*
 "M::My what?"
 'R::Your ability to instinctively know distances, particularly to your ear.
 You need a mirror to understand that distance...
-You need to be able to see, it - you won't feel it anymore...
+You need to be able to see it,
-On a related note..."
+On a related note...'
 ~Thoughts - injected into her.~
 ~It was a list~
 *^Martha gasped and grabbed at her eye*